-The European Union (EU) shipped US$6.296 trillion worth of goods around the globe in 2019.
-The EU is the world’s most powerful trade partner, responsible for roughly a third (33.6%) of globally exported goods valued at $18.74 trillion one year earlier in 2018.
+The EU is the world’s most powerful trade entity, collectively responsible for approaching a third (30.2%) of all globally exported goods valued at $18.734 trillion in 2020.

-Given the European Union’s population of 513.1 billion people, its total $6.296 trillion in 2019 exports translates to roughly $12,300 in international trade revenue for every resident in the EU economic entity.
+Given the European Union’s population of 513.1 billion people, its total $5.293 trillion in 2020 exports translates to roughly $10,315 in international trade revenue for every EU resident.

 European Union’s Top 10 Exports

 The following export product groups represent the highest dollar value in EU global shipments during 2020.
 Also shown is the percentage share each export category represents in terms of overall exports from the EU.